Khaledabdsalame/MemoryExternalHack-CS1.6/README.md

-Counter Strike 1.6 God Mode Hack You can play with it in Public Servers
+Counter Strike 1.6 Health Hack You can play with it in Public Servers